DexTheFish/Wiki-Map/docs/demo.md

   -git workflow, scheduling,

 Abi:
-  - features we would love to add
+  - a feature we would love to add is making the app more dynamic
+  - currently everything we walked through is on its own spearate page
-  - turning it into a single page and making the page more dynamic
+  - given more time we would refactor and make it a single page app
+  - All in all though we are really proud of our app!
+Thank you for your time :)

   - vertical vs horizontal
   - things we want to add
   - we are really proud of our app.
 Thanks for your time!
 Goodbye!

 - stretch features we were proud of: